Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 earnin app logo

 Earnin speeds up your access to every paycheck.
 The cash advance app lets users receive up to $100/day from their pay right away instead of waiting multiple business days to receive the funds.
-Earnin users have obtained over $15 billion through the app’s cash advances.
+Earnin users have obtained over $15 billion through the app's cash advances, making it a solid possible finance option for people with steady income.

 • Loan Amount: Up to $750